► Baby Mercedes GLB scooped

 Based on MFA2: the next-gen small-car platform

-The GLB is built upon the Daimler empire’s next-generation MFA2 architecture, the small-car platform which underpins the A- and B-class families, and soon associated Infinitis such as the Q30, too.
+The GLB is built upon the Daimler empire’s next-generation MFA2 architecture, the small-car platform which underpins the A- and B-class families, and associated Infinitis such as the Q30, too.
+It will be built in Mexico, according to CAR’s sources.

 What’s new?
 It’s said to be lighter, stiffer, more flexible and cheaper to produce than today’s.
 And with those swollen outputs thanks to the Renault-Nissan alliance, capacity is set to increase to 400,000 units – meaning they can afford two different rear suspensions.